valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

     ![Data size impact](Data_size.png)

-+ On multi CPU sockets servers, Redis performance becomes dependent on the NUMA configuration and process location.
++ On multi CPU sockets servers, Valkey performance becomes dependent on the NUMA configuration and process location.
 The most visible effect is that redis-benchmark results seem non-deterministic because client and server processes are distributed randomly on the cores.
 To get deterministic results,